Jane F. McAlevey

 A Collective Bargain: Unions, Organizing & the Fight for Democracy, January 2020, ECCO/Harper Collins.

 No Shortcuts: Organizing for Power in the New Gilded Age, October 2016, Oxford University Press.

-Raising Expectations and Raising Hell, My Decade Fighting for the Labor Movement, (New York, NY: Verso Press, 2012).
+Raising Expectations and Raising Hell, My Decade Fighting for the Labor Movement, 2012, Verso Press.